 - Ojibwa Casinos: The Keewenaw Bay Indian Community has announced no timetable for partnership.
 No reopening date yet for either Baraga or Marquette locations.

 Detroit’s three casinos await the go-ahead from Gov. Gretchen Whitmer to partially reopen.
 She announced on Monday that the state’s bars and restaurants could open to 50% capacity on June 8.

 However, commercial casinos are not a part of this phase.
 The governor said she hopes to move to the next reopening stage before July 4.

 The Penn National Gaming property of Greektown has a temporary sportsbook and will launch a Barstool Sportsbook in the middle of the casino floor.
-MGM rebranded Moneyline Sports Lounge as BetMGM Sports Lounge at launch, and MotorCity opened FanDuel Sportsbook with Detroit Lions legend Barry Sanders on March 12.
+MGM rebranded Moneyline Sports Lounge as BetMGM Sports Lounge at launch, and MotorCity opened FanDuel Sportsbook in Michigan with Detroit Lions legend Barry Sanders on March 12.